 - Attention-to-Detail.
 Concession workers must be able to follow directions for making food and follow company policies, such as health guidelines.

 - Customer Service.
 Providing excellent customer service is a huge part of the concession attendant role.
-You must be able to communicate effectively and handle customers in high-stress environments.
+Candidates must be able to communicate effectively and handle people in high-stress environments.